When and Why You Need an Elevation Certificate | GA Land Surveyor

 An Elevation Certificate (EC) is a specialized report that measures the elevation of your property relative to potential flood levels.
 It determines how high your building stands—or could stand—compared to the base flood elevation (BFE), which is the predicted flood level during a major event.
 This information is particularly vital for properties in high-risk flood zones.

-But an EC is more than just numbers.
+An EC is more than just numbers.
 It’s a crucial tool used by the National Flood Insurance Program (NFIP) and private insurers to perform the following:

-The EC verifies that your building meets flood management requirements, reducing risks to your property and neighbors. - Determine Flood Insurance Premiums
+1. Ensure Compliance with Local Flood Regulations: The EC verifies that your building meets flood management requirements, reducing risks to your property and neighbors.

-The higher your structure’s elevation above the base flood level, the lower your insurance costs.
-An EC translates your flood risk into financial savings. - Challenge Flood Zone Designations
+2. Determine Flood Insurance Premiums: The higher your structure’s elevation above the base flood level, the lower your insurance costs.
+An EC translates your flood risk into financial savings.

-These focus solely on the elevation of structures relative to flood risk.
+• Elevation Certificates: These focus solely on the elevation of structures relative to flood risk.
 ECs are often required for flood insurance and compliance with floodplain regulations.

 Interestingly, a land survey can include elevation certificate data, making it a convenient one-stop resource for property owners.
 While a land survey offers a broad overview, an EC provides the targeted information needed for flood risk evaluation.